mrsimpson/slides-data-in-motion/slides.md

 <v-click>
 <h5>Flink's checkpointing</h5>

-1. Inject Checkpoint Barriers into stream
+1. Inject Checkpoint Barriers into the stream
-2. Job manager initiates checkpoint
+2. Job manager initiates the checkpoint
 3. Each operator externalizes its state
-4. Once all operators acknowledged, the checkpoint is consistent
+4. Once all operators acknowledge, the checkpoint is consistent

 </v-click>